JinalB02/recipe-management/README.md

 3. Recipes without “salmon” as an ingredient that has “oven” in the instructions.

 ## Requirements
-Please ensure that we have some documentation about the architectural choices and also how to run the application.
-The project is expected to be delivered as a GitHub (or any other public git hosting) repository URL.

 All these requirements needs to be satisfied: